wrporter/advent-of-code/solutions/2022/day16/readme.md

 ### Part 2

 1. The first 3 steps are the same as Part 1.
 Below are optimizations.
 2. (Huge optimization).
 Keep track of the best possible pressure release for each combination (prune permutations to combinations with a set).
-For example, if `CC -> EE -> JJ` releases `471` pressure, but `JJ -> EE -> CC` releases `575`, we only care about `JJ -> EE -> CC` because the other permutations are not going to be any better.
-I sort these and store them in a map with key `JJ-EE-CC` and the value of the max pressure release for that combination.
+For example, if `EE -> CC -> JJ` releases `471` pressure, but `JJ -> EE -> CC` releases `575`, we only care about `JJ -> EE -> CC` because the other permutations are not going to be any better.
+I sort these and store them in a map with key `CC-EE-JJ` (matching both `EE -> CC -> JJ` and `JJ -> EE -> CC` from the previous example) and the value of the max pressure release for that combination.
 3. (Small optimization).
 We can sort the pressure release in descending order.
 It's likely that we've found the maximum earlier, so no need to keep trying other paths.
 4. Now we iterate over the best releases we've sorted.
 The human always takes the higher value, then the elephant takes whatever is left.
    1. (Small optimization).
 If two times the human's value is less than the current max, don't bother exploring anymore.
 Nothing is going to be as good as what we've found.